I have a love affair with pizza… let’s say it’s a kind of “bread and love and carbs”!

 Let’s see how to prepare the marinara pizza with 3g of yeast

-First of all, slightly heat the water, it should be lukewarm, then put it in a large bowl, pour in the yeast and dissolve it by stirring, then add the oil and sifted flour with sugar, mix with a wooden spoon, when it starts to blend well, also add the salt.
-With your hands, start kneading by taking the dough from the outside and bringing it inside, folding it 4/5 times and let it rest for 10/15 minutes covering the dough with plastic wrap.
+First, warm the water slightly — it should be lukewarm.
+Then pour it into a large bowl, add the yeast and dissolve it by stirring.
+Next add the oil and the sifted flour with the sugar, stir with a wooden spoon.
+When it begins to come together, add the salt.
+Start kneading with your hands, pulling the dough from the outside toward the center, folding it 4–5 times, then let it rest for 10–15 minutes, covering the dough with plastic wrap.

-After the time has passed, take the dough again and fold it once more by taking the dough from the outside and bringing it inside, cover again with plastic wrap and place it in the closed oven to rise for 10 hours.
-After 10 hours, divide the dough into 3 portions or according to the size of the pizza you want to make and let it rise for another 2 hours before rolling it out.
+After the rest, take the dough again and perform the folds once more, pulling the dough from the outside toward the center.
+Cover again with plastic wrap and place in the oven (turned off) to rise for 10 hours.
+After 10 hours divide the dough into 3 balls (or according to the size of pizza you want) and let rise for another 2 hours before stretching.

-Take a small bowl and pour in the tomato pulp, 3 tbsps of oil, some oregano, and salt, and mix well.
-After the rising time, grease the baking sheets with a little oil and spread the dough with your hands from the center towards the outside without pressing the edges that will become the pizza crust, top with plenty of tomato, chop the parsley and garlic, and place them over the tomato.
-Bake at 350°F/400°F and cook for about 20 minutes.
+Take a small bowl and pour in the tomato pulp, 3 tablespoons of oil, a little oregano and salt, and mix well.
+Once the dough has finished rising, oil the baking pans with a little oil and stretch the dough with your hands from the center outwards without pressing the edges, which will become the rim of the pizza.
+Top with plenty of tomato, chop the parsley and garlic and put them on top of the tomato.
+Bake at 356°F/392°F and cook for about 20 minutes.

 Notes

-This marinara pizza is also delicious the next day; if you have leftovers, just add a drizzle of oil and reheat it in the oven before enjoying.
+This marinara pizza is also delicious the next day; if you have leftovers just add a drizzle of oil and warm it in the oven before enjoying.